 by sandman 17 Jul 2011

 Travelling back home having climbed Leean Mountain it was such a beautiful evening I decided to revisit Naweeloge Top.
 Started at H02172 33464 starA follow main farm track passing through 3 gates arriving at turf cuttings continue till you meet fence, follow fence to base of rock face.
-At the end of fence turn right along old constructed path (long overgrown), through rusted gate to point H00558 33356 starB below Tramway ruins.
-Ascend to plateau from here, up top is relatively flat and I headed to G99516 34163 starC which is a well built cairn not shown on OS Map 26 where a stone seat awaits with great views accross to Truskmore and closer neighbours of Dough, Thur, Lackagh, Ballaghnabehy.
-Having taken in the view I then headed to the main top at G99740 33748 starD which consists of a Trig Pillar and partly collapsed cairn.
-Time was running out I returned to the ruins of the Tramway via point H00171 33218 starE which is a well built cairn (shown on map) impressed with the views of the Cuilcagh Ridge, The Benbracks, The Playbank and Bencroy.
+At the end of fence turn right along old constructed path (long overgrown), through rusted gate to point H00558 33356 starE below Tramway ruins.
+Ascend to plateau from here, up top is relatively flat and I headed to G99516 34163 starF which is a well built cairn not shown on OS Map 26 where a stone seat awaits with great views accross to Truskmore and closer neighbours of Dough, Thur, Lackagh, Ballaghnabehy.
+Having taken in the view I then headed to the main top at G99740 33748 starG which consists of a Trig Pillar and partly collapsed cairn.
+Time was running out I returned to the ruins of the Tramway via point H00171 33218 starH which is a well built cairn (shown on map) impressed with the views of the Cuilcagh Ridge, The Benbracks, The Playbank and Bencroy.
 Well worth a visit on a clear day.
 Linkback: https://mountainviews.ie/summit/650/comment/6408/

 Your Score: Very useful << >>Average